 Counterfear is dedicated to my very dear friend, and to so many others.
 The champions of incident management will always hold a special place in my heart.
 They are the dreamers who inspired me to chase a vision.

 Counterfear is dedicated to the dreamers.
 Dreamers will create the legacy we leave, for dreamers become disruptors, and in a disruption - those agents of change will blaze the path.

 To my friend John P. Kimball.
 I am grateful for the path you lit; you lit it on fire.
 Thank you for holding that vision.
 And for believing.

 Explore the 25 Focus Areas

 Subscribe!
 Sign Me Up -

 Interested in more?
-Check out private coaching at inclusive pricing rates.
+Check out coaching at inclusive pricing rates.

 We can make things happen, working together.